>>Home

 Heroin Addiction

 Heroin addiction is a serious life threatening dilemma.
 It can occur very quickly among abusers who use heroin on a regular basis.
 This is due to the fact that tolerance develops upon repeated use of the drug.
 Users suddenly find that they are using more and more heroin to achieve the same high that they originally felt.
-The addictive nature of heroin is characterized by the tolerance a user builds to the drug as well as constant cravings for heroin.
+The addictive nature of heroin is characterized by the tolerance an user builds to the drug as well as constant cravings for heroin.
 Heroin activates brain regions that produce euphoric sensations and physical dependence.
 Heroin is notorious for its ability to produce both psychological and physical addiction.
 Chronic heroin users will experience withdrawal symptoms when heroin use is discontinued.
 Heroin overdose is responsible for the majority of accidental drug related deaths in the U.S.

 Heroin Symptoms